apertus-open-source-cinema/AXIOM-Remote/README.md

-AXIOM Dictator Remote Control
+AXIOM Remote
 ========

-The Dictator is a universal remote control for the AXIOM and potentially many other things.
+A universal remote control with rocker switches, buttons, dials and an LCD for menu/settings (no live video) for AXIOM devices and potentially many other things as well.